-The way amino acids work in our bodies is that when you ingest a protein, your body breaks it apart into the individual amino acids, reorders them, refolds them and turns them into whatever is needed at the time.
+The way amino acids work in our bodies is that when you ingest a protein, your body breaks it apart into its individual amino acids, reorders them, refolds them, and turns them into whatever is needed at the time.
 Nonessential amino acids are produced in the liver through a process known as transamination.

-Amino acids build cells, repair tissues, produce enzymes and play a key role in our health and well-being.
-Amino acids contribute to blood sugar regulation, energy levels, memory and cognitive behaviour, stress responses, and muscle building and repair.
-Non-essential amino acids also play a role in immune system function, metabolism, and digestion.
+Amino acids build cells, repair tissues, produce enzymes, and play a key role in our health and well-being.
+They contribute to blood sugar regulation, energy levels, memory and cognitive behavior, stress responses, and muscle building and repair.
+Nonessential amino acids also play a role in immune system function, metabolism, and digestion.

 Are amino acid supplements a good idea?

-Amino acid supplementation has become increasingly common, for a range of reasons.
-Branched-chain amino acids (BCAA) are popular for athletic training and muscle repair, whereas essential amino acids such as tryptophan and phenylalanine are being used to improve mood, energy, and quality of sleep.
-Even non-essential amino acids such as glutamine have become popular wellness supplements.
+Amino acid supplementation has become increasingly common for a range of reasons.
+Branched-chain amino acids (BCAA) are popular for athletic training and muscle repair and seems to help with soreness following exercise [source], although there is limited evidence that they enhance performance [source], whereas essential amino acids such as tryptophan [source] and phenylalanine are being used to improve mood, energy, and quality of sleep.

-The amount of research on the validity of amino acid supplementation is currently a bit sparse, and we haven’t yet seen the impacts of long-term supplementation.
-It does seem that most amino acid supplements are generally safe in recommended dosages, however, since amino acids are the building blocks for proteins, excessive consumption may have adverse metabolic effects.
+Current research on the validity of amino acid supplementation is a bit complicated, and we haven’t yet seen the impacts of long-term supplementation.
+It does seem that most amino acid supplements are generally safe in the recommended dosages and for the appropriate indications.
+However, since amino acids are the building blocks for proteins, excessive consumption may have adverse metabolic effects.

-Starting an amino acid supplement on top of an already balanced diet is something you should discuss with your health care provider to discuss all available options, and any concerns.
+Starting an amino acid supplement on top of an already balanced diet is something you should discuss with your healthcare provider to review the need for it, all available options, and any concerns regarding your health history.